Joel Rydstrand

-Joel Rydstrand (born August 10, 1995) is a Swedish professional footballer who currently plays for San Roque.
+Joel Rydstrand (born 10 August 1995) is a Swedish professional footballer.

 Career

 Early career

 After playing with Sirius in his native Sweden, Rystrand moved to the United States to play four years of college soccer at Creighton University between 2015 and 2018, making 82 appearances, scoring 7 goals and tallying 23 assists.

 While at college, Rystrand appeared for USL PDL side Lane United.

 Professional

 On 11 January 2019, Rydstrand was selected 44th overall in the 2019 MLS SuperDraft by Seattle Sounders FC.

 On 4 March 2019, Rydstrand signed with Seattle's USL Championship affiliate side Tacoma Defiance for their 2019 season.
 Rydstrand was released by the Sounders organization on August 27 after having "expressed a desire to return to his home country."
 Through 16 appearances, Rydstrand totaled 1,111 minutes and notched one assist.

 On 27 August 2019, Rystrand made the move to Spain, joining San Roque.